anmaped/rmtld3synth/readme.md

 Supported by this formalism are polynomial inequalities (using the less relation <) and the common modal operators of temporal logics U (until) and S (since).
 The existential quantification over these formulas is also possible by adopting the cylindrical algebraic decomposition (CAD) method.
 This method is suitable to convert quantified formulas into several decomposed conditions without these quantifiers.

-For formula satisfiability checking, the tool is ready to synthesize the logic fragment into the input language accepted by the z3 SMT solver.It can be used to discard offline and before execution several constraints involving duration and temporal order of propositions.
+For formula satisfiability checking, the tool is ready to synthesize the logic fragment into the input language accepted by the z3 SMT solver.
+It can be used to discard offline and before execution several constraints involving duration and temporal order of propositions.
 For instance, schedulability analysis of hard real-time systems is possible by specifying the complete problem in RMTLD3.
 First using rmtld3synth to synthesize the problem in SMT-LIB and then using Z3 to solve it.
 The idea is to know if there exists a trace for which the RMTLD3 problem is satisfiable, or whether the SMT gives us an unsatisfiable answer meaning that is impossible to schedule such configuration.
 The latter enforces the refinement by drawing a counter-example.

 # Contents